ErichStyger/CrashCourseC/Instructions/controls/for.md

 ```

 The initialization, the condition and the count each can be empty too.
-For example to write an endless loop, it can be written as
+For example to write an endless loop, it can be written as:
 ```c
 int i;